MYASHAWINI/backend-framework/README.md

 Statelessness in RESTful architecture reduces issues that come with sessions.
 It also makes it easier to expand the system.

-What are RESTful API authentication methods?
-There are many common ways to use authentication and authorization in RESTful APIs.

-API keys - You send an API key in the request header.
-This helps the server know who is making the request.
-It is simple to use, but it is not very safe. basic auth - You can put your username and password in an Authorization header.
-The server decodes and checks this information.
-Since it is sent without protection, the security is low.
-OAuth 2.0 - This is an open standard that uses tokens to show who the user is and what they can do.
-It allows users to access the system safely.
-OpenID Connect is a way to manage identity.
-It works with OAuth 2.0.
-You can log in with accounts from different providers, such as Google or Facebook.
-This helps make logging in simpler and more secure.

-Certificate-based systems, such as mutual TLS authentication, make use of digital certificates.
-These certificates help confirm the identity of both the client and server machines.

 The role of middleware in REST API integration
 A main part of understanding REST API security is knowing how Middleware plays a role.
 Middleware is crucial for making REST API interactions safe and dependable.
 It acts like a bridge between the client application and the server.
 It helps with several jobs, including authentication, logging, changing requests and responses, and managing errors.